nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 - Positional argument `string` - everything from the command to the first flag
 - Named argument `Map<String, String>` - a map of flags to values

-For example, the command `add The Milk -d tomorrow 3pm -p` will produce
+For example, the command `add The Milk /d tomorrow 3pm /p` will produce

 ``` yaml
 command: "add"